LinkedSoftwareDependencies/Article-Reproducability/content/conclusion.md

 ## Conclusion
 {:#conclusion}

-In this article, we introduce Components.js, a dependency injection framework that (i) _interprets_ semantically described software components and their configuration, and thereby (ii) automatically _instantiates_ experimental JavaScript Applications.
+In this article, we introduced Components.js, a dependency injection framework that (i) _interprets_ semantically described software components and their configuration, and thereby (ii) automatically _instantiates_ experimental JavaScript Applications.
 Semantic Dependency Injection brings the Linked Data merits to empirical software engineering,